 in that office, shall assume and perform the duties of Chair.

-The Secretary of the Commission shall be elected by the Commissioners and shall serve a one year term.
+The Secretary of the Commission shall be elected by the Commissioners and shall serve a one-year term.
 There is no term limit for the secretary and the secretary can be reappointed by a majority vote of the Commission.
 The Secretary shall prepare meeting agendas and minutes of the regular or special meetings.
 Minutes shall be distributed to Commission members prior to the next regular meeting.

 MEETINGS: